Nov 13, 2020

 What Drivers Need to Know About Car Seat Rules

-Ontario car seat laws are in place to protect children in case of accident.
-And they are very effective at it.
-Car seats reduce the risk of hospitalization by 67% for children under the age of four.
+Ontario car seat laws are in place to protect children in case of an accident.
+The Canadian Public Health Association says child car seats reduce the risk of death by 71% in infants under one-year-old and 54% for kids ages one to four.

 All drivers are responsible for the safety of passengers under 16 years old.
 However, those under the age of eight require a car seat or booster specifically designed for their size.
 Using the correct child seat is a way to prevent any serious injuries to children if there is an accident.